 You must be clearly authorized to execute each gutter clearing in advance, or else you run the risk of not getting paid or having to perform that same gutter clearing again at your own cost.
 Remember, the prices are fairly low so you will likely not be profitable if you are forced to return and perform the work again.
 My business was located in New England.
 Customers wanted their gutters completely cleaned prior to entering the winter months, so if we performed a gutter clearing before all of the leaves had fallen from the trees, we could be asked to return to perform that work again after the remaining leaves fell onto the previously cleaned gutter.
 In the fall, each tree’s leaves fall at a different rate.
 In one section of town, all of the trees may be completely bare while only 2 or three streets over, the leaves may not have fallen yet.
 I could not single handedly determine which gutters were ready and I was not going to drive around constantly looking.
 Each fall season, we would ask the customer to provide us with authorization to proceed on two different levels.
 We performed this same system year after year so all of the customers had a solid understanding of the process.
 Due to experience, I knew that all of the fall gutter clearings had to be performed between Thanksgiving and Christmas.
 Prior to Thanksgiving, the leaves are still on the trees and after Christmas, our northeast climate would get colder and the leaves/gutters could be locked in snow or ice.
 If we didn’t accomplish a gutter clearing by Christmas, then there was a good chance that a cold weather pattern could eliminate our chances of clearing the gutter until March, so we had to be very organized and effective.
 Each customer would receive a letter, email or phone call in early November explaining that if they want their gutters cleared, they need to notify us twice.
 They were told that if they want to be on the list this year, they must provide us with an initial notification of their intention, now, before the leaves have fallen.
 Then later, they had to observe the trees in their area, and notify us when the leaves were down further authorizing us to proceed.
 We would not decide on our own; rather we wanted the customer to provide the authorization to proceed so that we would not get trapped into performing the gutter clearing twice.
 The first alert from the customer enabled us to create our route and schedule resources appropriately and the second alert from the customer assured that we could clear the gutters as early as possible but not too early.
 By being organized and effectively communicating with the customer well in advance, we could be certain that we would get paid and that we would not have to perform the work twice at our own expense.
 When this process is implemented year after year, the same form letters and scripts can be used and the entire process becomes administratively painless and actually fulfilling.

 Invariably each year, a handful of customers would ask me about installing different devices to decrease maintenance and protect their gutters from clogging.
 They would ask “should we install a helmet, or a cover or a screen?”.
 Any experienced contractor knows that in order to to keep a thin chanel of water flowing while the environment will be blanketing it with leaves and debris, it is going to require maintenance.
 I did not want to install the helmets or covers or screens because they are expensive.
 I’d have had to charge a high dollar amount for fabrication, installation and fastening, and later I would look bad and the customer would be upset when the system got clogged and required maintenance to keep it flowing.
 I did not want to receive the phone call from the customer that had already paid a high dollar amount for the gutter protection device, only to add insult to injury when I had to explain that it would now cost even more money to disassemble, clean out, and then reinstall the device.
 As a general rule, when there is a high volume of debris, maintenance will be required.
 If my customers wanted gutter protection, I would steer them towards products that are initially fast and inexpensive to install, as well as fast and easy to maintain during the gutter clearing and future maintenance process.
 As gutter cleaners and honest stewards of the customer, we really did not want to work with any gutter protection that would significantly impede our gutter maintenance clearing process.
-Our service was burdened by products that impeded the gutter clearing process but we were friendly toward products that were extremely easy to install and maintain; such as GutterBrush; which requires no tools, skill or fasteners.
-When customers had GutterBrush, their gutters wouldn’t clog and we could perform our simple cleaning maintenance without burden or major slow downs, because the brushes can be quickly removed and reinstalled easily during the gutter cleaning.
-You can learn more about this simple product and request contractor samples at: GutterBrush Contractor Info
+Our service was burdened by products that impeded the gutter cleaning process but we were friendly toward products that were extremely easy to install and maintain; such as GutterBrush simple leaf guard; which requires no tools, skill or fasteners.
+When customers had GutterBrush, their gutters wouldn’t clog and we could perform our simple cleaning maintenance without burden or major slow downs, because the simple leaf guard brushes can be quickly removed and reinstalled easily during the gutter cleaning.
+You can learn more about this simple leaf guard product and request contractor samples at: GutterBrush Contractor Info

-In the end, all of our gutter clearing customers were very happy with our service.
+In the end, all of our gutter cleaning customers were very happy with our service.
 They always paid their bills because they always received what they expected.
 We deployed a policy of properly setting expectations, under promising and over delivering with a fair price.
 By being experts that were organized, we were able to provide a service that people needed at a price that allowed customers to hire us repetitively.
 By operating efficiently, carefully communicating, bundling multiple gutter jobs together in a route, we were able to increase productivity that resulted in very nice profits and happy customers.